bebebebebe/Interrupt/README.md

 ```

 ## Overview of how it works
 Clients send messages to the server, and the server sends messages to clients.
 Messages are sent via UDP sockets.
-Both client and server programs are single threaded.
 The messages are string representations of formats described in [Message formats](#message-formats) below.
+The client program is single threaded.
+Almost everything in the server program happens on one main thread.
+There is an additional thread responsible for scheduling client monitoring, described [here](#monitoring-clients).

 ### Connecting
 The client is prompted to supply a nickname on starting the program.
 Once supplied, the client sends the server a connect message with this nickname.
 When the server receives a connect message, the server sends the client an acknowledgement message and adds the client to the clients list.
 The client keeps resending the server connect messages (waiting a bit between resends) until getting an acknowledgement from the server.